-Choose menu "Security $\rightarrow$ Local Management", you can configure the management rule in the screen as shown in Figure 4-40.
-The management feature allows you to deny computers in LAN from accessing the router.
+Choose menu "Security \rightarrow Local Management", you can configure the management rule in the screen as shown in Figure 4-41.
+The management feature allows you to deny computers in LAN from accessing the Router.

 Local Management

 Management Rules

-All the PCs on the I LAN are allowed to access the Router's Web-Based Utility
+💿 All the PCs on the LAN a re allowed to access the Router's Web-Based Utility

-Only the PCs listed can browse the built-in web pages to perform Administrator tasks
+Only the PCs listed can be a set of the provide the provident of the pr rowse the built-in web pages to perform Administrator tasks

 MAC 1:

 MAC 2:

 MAC 3:

 MAC 4:

-Your PC's MAC Address: 6C-62-6D-F7-2E-82 Add
+Your PC's MAC Address: 40-61-86-CF-20-7A Add

 Save

-Figure 4-40 Local Management
+Figure 4-41 Local Management

 By default, the radio button "All the PCs on the LAN are allowed to access the Router's Web-Based Utility" is checked.
-If you want to allow PCs with specific MAC Addresses to access the Setup page of the router's Web-Based Utility locally from inside the network, check the radio button "Only the PCs listed can browse the built-in web pages to perform Administrator tasks", and then enter each MAC Address in a separate field.
+If you want to allow PCs with specific MAC Addresses to access the Setup page of the Router's Web-Based Utility locally from inside the network, check the radio button "Only the PCs listed can browse the built-in web pages to perform Administrator tasks", and then enter each MAC Address in a separate field.
 The format for the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
 Only the PCs with MAC address listed can use the password to browse the built-in web pages to perform Administrator tasks while all the others will be blocked.